-I remember the first time I used the term “Iberian wines” in a tasting among a group of Spaniards who stared at me blankly and said, “We have Iberian ham, but there is no such thing as an Iberian wine.”
-Ponder that for a moment.
+The first time I used the term “Iberian wines” among a group Spaniards in Madrid, a gentleman turned towards me and blankly stated, “We have Iberian ham, but there is no such thing as an Iberian wine.”

-- Grapes – We share several varieties: Aragonez=Tempranillo=Tinto Roriz=Ull de Llebre=Tinto de Toro=about a thousand more names.
-Jaen=Mencia, Alvarinho=Albarino and these are just the tip of the iceberg.
-Grape varieties have been shared and exchanged for centuries across these borders and studying them in this context can help one to better understand a grapes potential and diversity.
+- Grapes – We share several varieties including Aragonez (Tempranillo), Tinto Roriz (Ull de Llebre), Jaen (Mencia), Alvarinho (Albarino) and these are just the tip of the iceberg.
+Grape varieties have been shared and exchanged for centuries across these borders and studying them in this context can help one to better understand a grape’s potential and diversity.

 - Regions – Nature sees no boundaries.
 Vinho Verde butts up against Rias Baixas, and many of the same grapes are grown in each area, not to mention that their climates are very similar!
 So if you want to learn about Albarino in Spain, make sure to also learn about it in Portugal.
 Extremadura butts up against the Alentejo, both hot regions that can produce intense reds, full of body and bravado.
 Which leads me to…